coky-t/owasp-ai-security-and-privacy-guide-ja/Document/content/ai_exchange/content/docs/2_threats_through_use.md

 Evasion input handling is less effective in isolation when attackers adapt quickly or when attacks rely primarily on multi-step probing across many inputs.
 In such cases, it is best used alongside controls that monitor input series, usage patterns, or access behavior.

 **Implementation**
+Follow the guidance in [#MONITOR USE](/goto/monitoruse/) regarding detection considerations and response options.

 The main concepts of detecting evasion input attacks include:
   - **Statistical Methods:** Adversarial inputs often deviate from benign inputs in some statistical metric and can therefore be detected.
 Examples are utilizing the Principal Component Analysis (PCA), Bayesian     Uncertainty Estimation (BUE) or Structural Similarity Index Measure (SSIM).
-These techniques differentiate from statistical analysis of input series (see #UNWANTED INPUT SERIES HANDLING), as these statistical detectors decide if a sample is adversarial or not per input sample, such that these techniques are able to also detect transferred black box attacks.
+These techniques differentiate from statistical analysis of input series (see #UNWANTED INPUT SERIES HANDLING), as these statistical detectors decide if a sample is adversarial or not per input sample, such that these techniques are able to also detect [transferred attacks](/goto/transferattack/).
   - **Detection Networks:** A detector network operates by analyzing the inputs or the behavior of the primary model to spot adversarial examples.
 These networks can either run as a preprocessing function or in parallel to the main model.
 To use a detector network as a preprocessing function, it has to be trained to differentiate between benign and adversarial samples, which is in itself a hard task.
 Therefore, it can rely on e.g. the original input or on statistical metrics.
 To train a detector network to run in parallel to the main model, typically, the detector is trained to distinguish between benign and adversarial inputs from the intermediate features of the main model’s hidden layer.
 Caution: Adversarial attacks could be crafted to circumvent the detector network and fool the main model.
   - **Input Distortion Based Techniques (IDBT)**: A function is used to modify the input to remove any adversarial data.
 The model is applied to both versions of the image, the original input and the modified version.
 The results are compared to detect possible attacks.
 See [INPUTDISTORTION](/goto/inputdistortion/).
   - **Detection of adversarial patches:** These patches are localized, often visible modifications that can even be placed in the real world.
 The techniques mentioned above can detect adversarial patches, yet they often require modification due to the unique noise pattern of these patches, particularly when they are used in real-world settings and processed through a camera.
 In these scenarios, the entire image includes benign camera noise (camera fingerprint), complicating the detection of the specially crafted adversarial patches.

 **Risk-Reduction Guidance**
-Detecting evasion at the single-input level can reduce the success rate of adversarial examples, including transferred black-box attacks.
+Detecting evasion at the single-input level can reduce the success rate of adversarial examples, including [transferred attacks](/goto/transferattack/).
 Techniques such as statistical detection, detector networks, and input distortion can identify inputs that exploit model weaknesses even when they appear valid to humans.
 However, adversarial attacks often evolve to bypass known detection methods.
 As a result, the risk reduction provided by this control depends on regular evaluation, adaptation, and combination with complementary defenses such as rate limiting, series-based detection, and model hardening.

 **Particularity**